 It was also learned that Ms. Meeks driver’s license was suspended.
 Based on her physical description from her driving record, Officer Smith believed that Ms. Meeks was the driver of the vehicle.

-While Sergeant Brindle and Darro were attempting to track the suspect, Dispatch advised that Ms. Meeks had called 911 to report her vehicle stolen.
+While Officer Brindle and Darro were attempting to track the suspect, Dispatch advised that Ms. Meeks had called 911 to report her vehicle stolen.

 Upon Officers Smith’s arrival at Krystal’s location, she came outside to talk with officers.
 She was observed to stagger and stumble while approaching officers.
 Smith also observed what appeared to be a fresh wound to Krystal’s forehead.
 Ms. Meeks was read her Miranda warning before speaking with officers.